datalevin/datalevin/README.md

 Datalevin provides robust ACID transaction features on the basis of [our fork](https://github.com/huahaiy/dlmdb) of [LMDB](https://en.wikipedia.org/wiki/Lightning_Memory-Mapped_Database), known for its high read performance.
-With built-in support for asynchronous transaction, Datalevin can also handle [write intensive workload](benchmarks/write-bench).
+With built-in support for WAL and asynchronous transaction, Datalevin can also handle [write intensive workload](benchmarks/write-bench).

 Datalevin can store large document (< 2 GiB) and automatically build index by